Shaykh Haydar: Family

 Shaykh Haydar was married on two occasions.
 His first wife, whom he married in 1471–1472, named Halima (otherwise known as Alamshah Begum, or Martha) was a daughter of Uzun Hasan by his wife Despina Khatun (Theodora Megale Komnene), daughter of John IV of Trebizond.
 In 1473, he married a daughter of Shaykh Farid al-din Jafar b.
 Khvajeh Ali, the paternal uncle of his father.
 Shaykh Haydar furthermore had several Circassian and Georgian concubines.
 With regard to his offspring, ten sons and four daughters are known to have survived his death in 1488.

-By Alamshah, Soltan-Ali, Ibrahim Mirza (d.
-1500) and Ismail I were born.
-Soltan-Ali and Ismail would succeed Shaykh Haydar, while Ibrahim, according to various contemporary accounts, was either passed up in the succession despite being three years older than Ismail, or he shared leadership of the Safavid Order for a number of years until his death in 1500.
+By Alamshah, Ali Mirza Safavi, Ebrahim Mirza and Ismail I were born.
+Ali Mirza and Ismail would succeed Shaykh Haydar, while Ebrahim, according to various contemporary accounts, was either passed up in the succession despite being three years older than Ismail, or he shared leadership of the Safavid Order for a number of years until his death in 1500.
 From his marriage to Jafar's daughter, Sayyed Hasan was born (died ca. 1525).
 He would serve as an official at the Safavid shrine located in Ardabil during the reign of his half-brother and future king Ismail I. Haydar's eldest daughter, Fakhr-Jahan Khanum, was given in marriage to Bayram Beg Qaramanlu (d.
 1514) a powerful tribal leader.
 The younger sister of Fakhr-Jahan Khanum, Malek Khanum, married Abdallah Khan Shamlu, also known as Abdi Beg Shamlu (d.1506-7), a high-ranking Qizilbash chief, who hailed from Ardabil.
 The other two daughters of Haydar were given in marriage to respectively Husayn Beg Shamlu, who would later serve as the first vakil (viceregent) of the Safavid Empire, and to Shah-Ali Beg (d. after 1540), the ruler of Hazo and Sason in Anatolia.